cincuranet/blog/_posts/2016-11-11-233584-updating-entity-from-dto-without-fetching-it.md

 		Id = 25,
 		A = 66,
 	};
-	// manual shoveling the data
+	// manual shoveling of the data
 	var entity = new Entity()
 	{
 		Id = dto.Id,